yast/yast-core/agent-system/doc/systemagent.md

 `"stdout"` for command stdout and `"stderr"` for command stderr. _Arguments_ are command as string and optional map of environment variables.

-Example in ruby that create temporary file and raise exception if not succeed.
+Example in ruby that creates temporary file and raises exception in case of failure.

 ```
     result = Yast::SCR.Execute(Yast::Path.new(".target.bash_output"), "mktemp")